A helpful guide to teaching about digraphs at home or in school. When and how they are best taught, teaching strategies and free digraph worksheets.

 Why Teach Digraphs and Trigraphs?

-For example, all the everyday words below contain digraphs which we’ve highlighted in colour…
+For example, all the everyday words below contain digraphs that we’ve highlighted in colour…

 Children, shop, rain, feet, coat, car, fork, flower, cloud, coin, elephant, mountain, farmer, sheep, shopping, chair, torch, shout, shorts, shirt.